AlexeyKoltsov/AzDO.BuildAgents/README.md

 - [git](https://git-scm.com)

 ## Steps to build a custom agent
-First of all, if you'd like to deploy custom duild agent,you have to build your custom image.
+First of all, if you'd like to deploy custom build agent, you have to build your custom image.
 This small script example will help you pull the code and start:

 ```bash
 git clone https://github.com/AlexeyKoltsov/AzDO.BuildAgents.git